The Power of Luxury Experiences in Ecommerce

 Step 4: Add unique brand moments

 Think of your favorite brands.
 What makes them stand out to you?
 Maybe it’s the colorful, luxe box your child’s boots came in, which you now use to store toys.
 Or, it’s the anticipation of the samples that will come with your next makeup purchase.
 Perhaps it’s the pouch you get to carry your headphones or the jewelry cleaning set that comes with your new ring.
-Find ways to delight customers in a way that best reflects your ecommerce brand.
+Find ways to delight customers that best reflect your ecommerce brand.

 Step 5: Elevate fulfillment